 When parents pose the question, “What is my child’s reading level?” there are usually two pieces of information they are looking for.
-First, they want to know whether their child is meeting grade level expectations.
+First, they want to know whether their child is meeting grade-level expectations.
 Second, they want to know what books are good for their child to read.
-The question of whether their child is at risk for falling behind in future grades may not directly enter their minds.
+The question of whether their child is at risk of falling behind in future grades may not directly enter their minds.
 After all, shouldn’t present success foretell future outcomes?

 The answer is yes and no. Schools use diverse instruments to measure reading levels.
 All of them can compare a child’s current performance to other students in a given grade level and provide recommendations for what level of books are appropriate independent reading material for a child.
 However, success at the early levels on some reading assessments does not necessarily mean a child has mastered the skills necessary to continue growing as a reader.

 The challenge in assessing reading is due to the complexity of the task.
 The goal of literacy is communication.
 Books for emergent readers use specific tactics to support communication.
 Very early readers depend on high-frequency words and illustrations to get their point across.
 Successful early reading, as measured by many popular reading assessments, does not necessarily require the ability to sound out words.
 Students with dyslexia who are strong at word memorization may easily master these levels by memorizing common words.
 Teachers who depend on these assessments in isolation may miss the reality that these students are not acquiring adequate phonics skills.